devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Update Group

 Update Group  Update a chunk_group.
 If you try to change the tracking_id to one that already exists, this operation will fail.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples